cfunkhouser/tailscalesd/README.md

 - `-token` / `TAILSCALE_API_TOKEN` is a Tailscale API token with appropriate permissions to access the Tailscale API and enumerate devices.
 Required when using the public API.
+- `-client_id` / `TAILSCALE_CLIENT_ID` is an OAuth Client ID that can be used to get scoped Tailscale API access, and needn't be as short-lived as Tailscale API tokens.
+It must be used with `-client_secret`.
+- `-client_secret` / `TAILSCALE_CLIENT_SECRET` is an OAuth Client Secret that
+  can be used to get scoped Tailscale API access, and needn't be as short-lived as Tailscale API tokens.
+It must be used with `-client_id`

 ```console
 $ TAILSCALE_API_TOKEN=SUPERSECRET tailscalesd --tailnet alice@gmail.com